railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 *  :guilabel:`Labels` : print address labels for the selected partners,

+*  :guilabel:`Overdue Payments` : print a mail notifying the selected partners about overdue payments,

 Certain actions can be started by the following buttons in the :guilabel:`Actions` section of the
 toolbar:

-*  :guilabel:`Company Architecture` : opens a window showing the partners and their children in a hierarchical structure.

-*  :guilabel:`Send SMS` : enables you to send an SMS to selected partners.
+*  :guilabel:`SMS Send` : enables you to send an SMS to selected partners.
 This system uses the bulk SMS facilities of the Clickatell® company http://clickatell.com.

 *  :guilabel:`Mass Mailing` : enables you to send an email to a selection of partners.

+*  :guilabel:`Create Opportunity` : opens a window to create an opportunity for the partner,

 .. index::
    single: buttons; reports, actions, links

 .. tip:: Reports, Actions and Links in the GTK client

-	When you're viewing a form in the GTK client, the buttons to the right of the form are shortcuts to the same Reports, Actions and Links as described in the text.
-When you're viewing a list (such as the partner list) those buttons aren't available to you.
+	When you are viewing a form in the GTK client, the buttons to the right of the form are shortcuts to the same Reports, Actions and Links as described in the text.
+When you are viewing a list (such as the partner list) those buttons are not available to you.
 Instead, you can reach Reports and Actions through two of the buttons in the toolbar at the top of the list – Print and Action.

-Partners are used throughout the Open ERP system in other documents.
-For example, the menu :menuselection:`Sales Management --> Sales Orders --> All Sales Orders` brings up all the Sales Orders in list view.
-Click the name of a partner rather than the order number on one of those lines and you'll get the Partner form rather than the Sales Order form.
+Partners are used throughout the OpenERP system in other documents.
+For example, the menu :menuselection:`Sales --> Sales Orders` brings up all the Sales Orders in list view.
+Open an order in form view and click the name of a partner while the form is still read-only.
+You will get the Partner form.

 .. tip:: Right clicks and shortcuts

-	In the GTK client you don't get hyperlinks to other document types.
+	In the GTK client you do not get hyperlinks to other document types.
 Instead, you can right-click in a list view to show the linked fields (that is fields having a link to other forms) on that line.

-	In the web client you'll see hyperlink shortcuts on several of the fields on a form that's in Read- Only mode, so that you can move onto the form for those entries.
-When the web form is in Edit mode, you can instead hold down the control button on the keyboard and right-click with the mouse button in the field, to get all of the linked fields in a pop-up menu just as you would with the GTK client.
+	In the web client you will see hyperlink shortcuts on several of the fields on a form that is in Read- Only mode, so that you can move onto the form for those entries.
+When the web form is in Edit mode, you can instead right-click with the mouse button in the field, to get all of the linked fields in a pop-up menu just as you would with the GTK client.

-	You can quickly try this out by going to any one of the sales orders in :menuselection:`Sales Management --> Sales Order --> All Sales Orders` and seeing what you can reach from the :guilabel:`Customer` field on that sales order form using either the web client with the form in both read-only and in edit mode, or with the GTK client.
+	You can quickly try this out by going to any one of the sales orders in :menuselection:`Sales --> Sales Orders` and seeing what you can reach from the :guilabel:`Customer` field on that sales order form using either the web client with the form in both read-only and in edit mode, or with the GTK client.